langgaibo/chargen/README.md

 ### How do I get set up? ###

-* There is no setup.
+* Just run any of the modules via python from within the directory.
-* There is no configuration.
+* There is no configuration, but the chargen.py module needs the racestats.py module in the same directory, because I pushed a bunch of grunt functions to that supplementary module.

 ### Contribution guidelines ###

-* This is my thing
+* This is my thing, fork if you want but don't tell me what to do.
+I'm learning it on my own.

 ### Who do I talk to? ###